 To be fair, an API doesn’t have to be RESTful in order to be considered good.
 However, most new APIs are REST APIs that, by default, support JSON, and there are quite a few good reasons for that.

-REST APIs are stateless, which makes them ideal for applications that require a considerable amount of back-and-forth messaging, e.g. for mobile apps.
+REST APIs are stateless, which is what makes a good API case for applications that require a considerable amount of back-and-forth messaging, e.g. for mobile apps.
 If an upload to a mobile application is interrupted due to, say, loss of reception, REST APIs make it very easy to retry the process.
 With SOAP, this is possible too, but with considerably more effort.
 In addition to that, REST APIs are lightweight and more compatible with the web as they use simple URIs for communication.

 REST APIs support various formats, with JSON being only one of them; TXT, CSV and XML would be other examples.
 This means that you as a developer has a choice between different formats (as opposed to SOAP that supports only XML), and can go for the one that really fits the purpose.

 Using JSON with REST is considered to be best practice, though.
 Mainly, because unlike XML, JSON’s syntax is very close to most programming languages, which makes it very easy to parse it in almost any language.
 Not to mention that JSON is also really easy to create.5